Parking ticket hot spots: Where you’re most likely to get cited in Western Washington

 Seattle and Everett Parking Ticket Hotspots

-Seattle dwarfs Tacoma in amount of parking tickets handed out.
+Seattle dwarfs Tacoma in the amount of parking tickets handed out.
 From Aug.
 1, 2016 to Feb.
-1, 2017, 220,745 tickets were issued officials with the City of Seattle told Q13 News.
+1, 2017, 220,745 tickets were issued, officials with the City of Seattle told Q13 News.

 Of course, the tickets are not solely related to expired meters.
-Things like parking in restricted areas, expired tabs, parking in a zone not slated for the vehicle, parking in an area for more than 72 hours and a myriad of other ways to get tickets in Seattle are taken into account.
+Things like parking in restricted areas, expired tabs, parking in a zone not slated for the vehicle, parking in an area for more than 72 hours and myriad other ways to get tickets in Seattle are taken into account.

-According to a map of Seattle parking violations over a six month period, ticket hot spots are Alki Beach, Capitol Hill near Cal Anderson Park, Pioneer Square, the University District and Ballard.
+According to a map Q13 News put together based on data retrieved from the Seattle Municipal Court, the ticket hot spots are Alki Beach, Capitol Hill near Cal Anderson Park, Pioneer Square, the University District and Ballard.

 Though the City of Everett does not run meters, parking is enforced by time limits.
 Drivers are allowed to park for up to 90 minutes, and parking enforcement marks drivers' tires to keep track of time.
-Like Seattle, citations are also given for expired tabs.
+As in Seattle, citations are also given for expired tabs.

 According to Q13 News' calculations, the most ticketed areas of Everett from Aug.
 1, 2016 to Feb.
 1, 2017 were: